MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 is exposed by the **File Server VSS Agent Service** optional feature over the [\\PIPE\\FssagentRpc](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-fsrvp/c504c88e-3248-418f-8d83-22ec8f008816) named pipe.

-In the past this protocol could be abused by the [ShadowCoerce](https://github.com/ShutdownRepo/ShadowCoerce) attack, but Microsoft fixed the corresponding vulnerability in [KB5015527](https://support.microsoft.com/en-us/topic/kb5015527-shadow-copy-operations-using-vss-on-remote-smb-shares-denied-access-after-installing-windows-update-dated-june-14-2022-6d460245-08b6-40f4-9ded-dd030b27850b).
+In the past, this protocol could have been abused by the [ShadowCoerce](https://github.com/ShutdownRepo/ShadowCoerce) attack, but Microsoft fixed the corresponding vulnerability in [KB5015527](https://support.microsoft.com/en-us/topic/kb5015527-shadow-copy-operations-using-vss-on-remote-smb-shares-denied-access-after-installing-windows-update-dated-june-14-2022-6d460245-08b6-40f4-9ded-dd030b27850b).
 No further action is therefore needed.